 Where: Del Valle Rd.
-Entrance, Livermore, Ca
+Entrance, Livermore, CA

-San Jose Municipal Rose Garden, South Bay
+San Jose Municipal Rose Garden, San Jose

 Have a picnic and smell the roses at what is considered “America’s best rose garden” and one of the best picnic spots in the South Bay.
 Lay a blanket on the lush open grass field, walk through the endless rows of fragrant roses, play near the pergola and enjoy the sound of the water in the fountain.

 Good eats nearby: Café Rosalena or Crema Coffee